betheden/hebrew-grammar/content/pronoun_demonstrative.rst

   Land-of Egypt to-your-face **that**
   The land of Egypt is before you

-   Perhaps this can be translated as "This land of Egypt before you".
+The above example may also be translated as "This land of Egypt before you".